Timeline: Smallmouth bass in the Miramichi

 A smallmouth bass is removed from a gill net in 2008, part of the early federal-provincial response to the discovery in Miramichi Lake.
 Courtesy N.B.
 Department of Energy and Resource Development

-2009: DFO publishes a risk assessment on the impact of smallmouth bass on Miramichi Atlantic Salmon.
+2009: DFO publishes a risk assessment on the impact of smallmouth bass to native fish species in the Miramichi.
 The report concludes "a measurable decrease in abundance of native populations is likely to occur," and "none of the consequences of smallmouth bass introductions will be positive."
 DFO installs a two stage, seasonal, barrier at the head of Lake Brooks and begins physically removing smallmouth bass from Miramichi Lake.
 Sixty four smallmouth of multiple life stages are captured and transported to the Gulf Fisheries Centre in Moncton, N.B.

 2010: As calls for eradication grow, DFO publishes a review of options.
 The author concludes that containment and removal measures are "not likely to prevent smallmouth bass from spreading throughout the [Miramichi] system," and "chemical reclamation offers the highest potential for eradicating undesirable fish."
 At the same time, Fisheries and Oceans Canada, supported by the Miramichi Watershed Management Committee, the Miramichi Salmon Association, and staff from the New Brunswick government launch a three year plan to contain the bass and remove as many as possible.
 2,584 bass are taken before ice up.